APTrust/preservation-services/notes.md

        - Mark WorkItem failed with error messages
        - Delete data from redis

+3. Check to see if this is an update of an existing bag
+   - If so:
+      - Overwrite UUIDs in Redis data with UUIDs of existing files
+      - Check fixity of new files vs. existing & mark files that need re-save.

-3. Unpack to staging bucket
+4. Unpack to staging bucket
    - Download through tar reader, saving each file individually to staging bucket.
    - Update redis JSON record for each successfully unpacked file to show file was copied to staging bucket.